-- 1. Uses that are permitted, conditional, and not permitted in this district shall be as indicated in Appendix C, Principal Permitted Uses Table. - 2.
-Uses shown as conditional uses for this district in Appendix C, Principal Permitted Uses Table shall be subject to the Compatibility Assessment Meeting process pursuant to Article 7, Section 7.6 inclusive.
+- 1. Uses that are permitted, conditional, and not permitted in this district shall be as indicated in Appendix C, Principal Permitted and Conditional Uses Table.32 - 2.
+Uses shown as conditional uses (CU) for this district in Appendix C, Principal Permitted and Conditional Uses Table shall be subject to review and approval by the Board of Zoning Appeals in accordance with Section 6.3 of this Ordinance.32